 Reality: CBD can interact with some medications and may lead to them not functioning as well as they should be.
 It is always worth consulting a doctor before taking CBD, especially if you are already on medication.

 Many people have heard of CBD as a promising new treatment for various ailments by interacting with our body’s endocannabinoid system.
 This supports and regulates many vital functions of our bodies.
-CBD helps regulate that system, linking to our natural endocannabinoid system instead of attaching to our bodies’ cannabinoid receptors.
+Cannabis products can be obtained online from websites similar to https://skyhighmeds.com/lake-arrowhead-menu/ols/categories/edibles, to treat health condition symptoms like chronic pain, body stiffness, anxiety, stress, insomnia, and more.
+CBD helps regulate the body system, linking to our natural endocannabinoid system instead of attaching to our bodies’ cannabinoid receptors.
 The FDA recently approved a CBD-based medication to help manage epilepsy, and cannabis is also being studied for a range of other conditions, from anxiety to cancer.

 People have been using cannabis for centuries to treat illnesses and relieve pain.
 However, people still have many misconceptions about the plant’s properties and potential.